AdamWhitehurst/toy-payments/README.md

 ## Overview

 A toy project that maintains a ledger of account (like a bank's ledger).
 Takes a csv file path argument, processes the rows as transactions into the Ledger, then outputs the final state of the accounts.
 Invalid csv rows are ignored.
+Errors that occur from processing are currently ignored, but can be printed for useful messages.

 ## Usage